Grihladin/CCC_CF_2024/README.md

 # CCC CAMPUS FOUNDERS DAIMLER's TRUCK CHALLENGE

-This project is a web application that helps users find the best courses based on their problems and learning goals.
-As demonstrative i use Coursera.csv The application uses Flask for the web framework and integrates with a "mxbai-embed-large:latest" embedding model to provide relevant course recommendations.
+This project is a web application designed to assist users in finding the most relevant courses tailored to their specific problems and learning goals.
+The application utilizes Coursera.csv as demonstration data and is built with the Flask web framework.

+Key features include:

+Integration with the mxbai-embed-large:latest embedding model to deliver highly relevant course recommendations.
+Use of the Llama 3.1 model to generate concise summaries of suggested courses and provide personalized recommendations.
+This innovative solution aims to simplify course discovery and enhance learning outcomes.

 ## Requirements